oakljen/Pranks/README.md

 # Pranks

+### NOTE ALL PRANKS ARE OPEN SOURCE

 a list of pranks in .exe forms

-### NOTE ALL PRANKS ARE OPEN SOURCE
+### Disconnect

+* Randomly turns on and off the wifi on the computer
+* You cann see if the program is active in the system tray
+* Bad USB (rubber ducky) support